 Free regional Christmas and Thanksgiving programs - Whether struggling, or low income, find places that give out free Christmas toys, games, Thanksgiving turkey meals and more.
 The goal is to spread the joy, in particular to children as well as the elderly.
 More on free holiday help in Winnebago County and Rockford.

 The Rescue Mission is for the very low income, evicted, and homeless.
 The charity is involved in helping residents with basic needs.
 Rockford area families can receive short term housing solutions, free food, or medical or dental care.
 They can help with job search from the Education Center and other crisis assistance programs.
 More Rockford Rescue Mission.

 Winnebago County Referral Line provides information to residents.
 Anyone can dial the service to learn about assistance programs in the county.
 Some of them include, but are not limited too, the following.

-Another resource offered by the City of Rockford Human Services Department is a housing program.
-This offers several services, including mediation for landlord/tenant complaints, rent assistance, homeless prevention through direct financial assistance and cash grants, and also foreclosure counseling for persons who may lose their homes.
-Call them at (815) 987-5782, or click here to learn about other mortgage programs.
+- Another resource offered by the City of Rockford Human Services Department is a housing program.
+This offers several services, including mediation for landlord/tenant complaints, rent assistance, homeless prevention through direct financial assistance as well as cash grants.
+There is also mortgage help in the form of free foreclosure counseling for persons who may lose their homes.
+Call them at (815) 987-5782, or click here to learn about other free Illinois mortgage programs.